 - Post-Secondary Teacher - If you'd like to teach young adults and college students of non-traditional age, you might want to become a post-secondary teacher.
 Also known as faculty or professors, post-secondary teachers instruct college, university, or community college students in various subjects such as English, philosophy, physics, or nursing.

-- School Counselor - Also known as guidance counselors, school counselors work in educational settings to provide students with academic guidance and personal development.
+- School Counselor/Social Worker/Psychologist - Also known as guidance counselors, school counselors work in educational settings to provide students with academic guidance and personal development.
 They help students make college and career choices.

 - Secondary School Teacher - Secondary school teachers instruct middle and high school students.
 Each teacher specializes in one subject, such as English, history, algebra, or chemistry.
 High school teachers also help prepare students for standardized tests such as college entrance exams.

 - Teacher Assistant - Teacher assistants provide assistance to classroom teachers.
 They help kindergarten, elementary, and secondary school teachers with instruction and grading papers.
 Forty percent of teacher assistants work on a part-time basis.